Ali-Mikael/Pen-testing/h3-EternalHomework.md

 ## Gathering Intel
-Simplest way imo to gather all the users on the system is to drop to a system shell and give the following command:
+Let's start off by enumerating all users on the system.

+We achieve this by dropping into a system shell and give the following command:
 ```bash
 cat /etc/passwd | cut -d ":" -f1 > users.txt
 ```
-What the command does
+Explained:
-- Prints out the `passwd` file
+- Print out the `passwd` file
-- Uses `cut` with the options: delimiter = ":", field_to_print = 1
+- Use `cut` and specify: delimiter = ":", field_to_print = 1
   - So we only get the first field, which is the user
-- Then saves the output into a file called `users.txt`
+- Save the output to a file >> `users.txt`

 Snippet of the file: